devRant-Community/Community-Programming-Book/book/languages/haskell/intro.md

 * cache in functions

-**Haskell** specification is published and open for everyone. **Glasgow Haskell Compiler (GHC)** is it's main implementation, which is both, native-code compiler and interpreter, that runs on most of the platforms.
+**Haskell** specification is published and open for everyone. **Glasgow Haskell Compiler (GHC)** is its main implementation, which is both, native-code compiler and interpreter, that runs on most of the platforms.

 > File extensions for Haskell code are .hs and .lhs